wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 {% include _toc.html %}

-This page describes the various ways to
+This article describes the various ways to use Docker and <a href="#LocalInstall">install locally</a> the JPetstore simple Java application.

-<a href="#LocalInstall">install</a>
-and use a simple Java application for learning Java Spring and exploring JVM tools.
+The app was originally created for learning Java Spring and exploring JVM tools.

-The app provides a shopping cart because it's a common use case on the internet.
-Different items within several categories (of pets).

-Several performance testing tool vendors use this as a sample app in demos and documentation:
+Several performance testing tool vendors use JPetstore6 as a sample app under test in demos and documentation:

+   * Octoperf (whose employee created the Docker image)
-   * [NeoLoad](neoload) <a target="_blank" href="http://www.neotys.com/documents/doc/neoload/latest/en/html/#1609.htm">docs</a>.
+* <a target="_blank" href="https://wilsonmar.github.io/selenium-neoload">Neoload</a> (<a target="_blank" href="http://www.neotys.com/documents/doc/neoload/latest/en/html/#1609.htm">docs</a>)
    * <a target="_blank" href="https://smartbear.com/solutions/performance-testing/">SmartBear</a>
-   * Octoperf

-## Docker Quick Start
+## JPetstore from Docker

-1. If you have <a target="_blank" href="https://wilsonmar.github.io/docker-setup">Docker daemon installed</a>, a simple way is to have auto-pull when running a Docker image from the public DockerHub (https://hub.docker.com):
+1. If you have <a target="_blank" href="https://wilsonmar.github.io/docker-setup">Docker daemon installed and running</a>, a simple way is to have auto-pull when running a Docker image from the public DockerHub (<a target="_blank" href="https://hub.docker.com/r/jloisel/jpetstore6">https://hub.docker.com</a>):

-   <pre><strong>docker run -d -p 8099:8080 jloisel/jpetstore6</strong></pre>
+   <pre><strong>docker run -d -p 8099:8080 jloisel/jpetstore6:latest</strong></pre>

-   NOTE: "8099" is the local port remapping the second 8080 is the container port.
+   NOTE: "8099" is the local port remapping port 8080 specified in the container.
-   Change the local port to avoid "failed: port is already allocated" error.
+   Change to another local port to avoid "failed: port is already allocated" error.

    The response showing progress: